konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="statesbysport"></a>
 # **StatesBySport**
-> SportStatesBySportResponse StatesBySport (string version, string sport)
+> SportStatesBySportResponse StatesBySport (string version = null, string sport = null)

 By Sport